emilybache/Racing-Car-Katas/README.md

 Imagine this is code you inherited from a legacy code-base.
 You want to write unit tests for them, and that is harder than it needs to be.
 By solving these problems you can learn more about the SOLID design principles and how to refactor code to be more testable.

+I made a video that explains more: https://youtu.be/ldthYMeXSoI

 Getting the code
 ----------------